miga-choi/coding-test/leetcode/algorithms/94_binary_tree_inorder_traversal/README.md

 - The number of nodes in the tree is in the range `[0, 100]`.
 - `-100 <= Node.val <= 100`

+**Follow up**: Recursive solution is trivial, could you do it iteratively?